Revelation 5:13

 of men.
 When this great time of dying and of death comes to the earth, we are

-reminded in Rev. 6:8 that "hell"
+reminded in Revelation 6:8 that "hell"

 follows death.
 The word that is translated hell in this verse is the Greek word

 hades, and it refers to the dwelling place of the dead.
-When we die we do not
+When we die, we do not

 cease to exist.
 Our soul will continue to live somewhere else.
 The important